 (b) Remove a dead unborn child or induce delivery of the uterine contents in case of a positive diagnosis, certified in writing in the woman’s medical record along with the results of an obstetric ultrasound test, that the pregnancy has ended or is in the unavoidable and untreatable process of ending due to spontaneous miscarriage, also known in medical terminology as spontaneous abortion, missed abortion, inevitable abortion, incomplete abortion, or septic abortion.

-If fetal death has already occurred (see the linked definition), it isn’t an abortion, and thus is not prohibited.
+If fetal death has already occurred (see the linked definition), it isn’t an induced abortion, and thus is not prohibited.

 Missouri law says (emphasis mine):